 - Student Learning & Development

-For almost 50 years, the Master of Arts in Student Affairs Administration (SAA) at Appalachian State University has prepared reflective scholar practitioners to work in various areas of student affairs to serve students and institutions of higher education through collaborative, equitable, and inclusive practice.
+For 50 years, the Master of Arts in Student Affairs Administration (SAA) at Appalachian State University has prepared reflective scholar practitioners to work in various areas of student affairs to serve students and institutions of higher education through collaborative, equitable, and inclusive practice.
 Our in-person, cohort-based, 45 credit hour program has four overarching learning intentions, each with several components:

 (1) Students will expand and challenge their thinking about themselves, others, and student affairs through theory, research, and reflection.

 - Students will define the historical roots and philosophical assumptions underlying the formation of the student affairs profession.